stoeps13/connections-doc/source/admin/install/r_inst_ldap_object_class_attribute_pairings.md

  objectclass: group

+ !!! note
- **Note:** Active Directory does not expand nested groups automatically.
+    Active Directory does not expand nested groups automatically.
 WAS requires special configuration for group expansion.

 |memberOf